keithatxxdotnetwork/all-docs/docs/cmix/idCollisionAndNotifications.md

 identified, based upon an ID alone, making it easy to tell which user is which.

-When sending messages to users, the xx network intentionally has users share their IDs to receive messages–the sender ID details are removed when the message is sent through the xx network.
+When sending messages to users, the xx Network intentionally has users share their IDs to receive messages–the sender ID details are removed when the message is sent through the xx Network.

-The goal here is to hide the identification details of which user receives a message and prevent a special type of tagging attack possible within the cMix protocol.
-You can read about the tagging attack in [cMix Tagging Attack](https://docs.xx.network/cMix_Tagging_Attack_Analysis_and_Mitigation.pdf).
+The goal here is to hide the identification details of which user receives a message and prevent a special type of tagging attack possible within the x protocol.
+You can read about the tagging attack in [cMixx Tagging Attack](https://docs.xx.network/cMix_Tagging_Attack_Analysis_and_Mitigation.pdf).